Nigeria sect clashes kill at least 68 - officials

 There was no immediate comment from Boko Haram, which rarely makes public statements.

-Before this year, the Islamist insurgency was largely contained in its heartland in Maiduguri.
-It has since has spread to other parts of the north, including neighboring Yobe state, where Damaturu lies.
+Before this year, the Islamist insurgency was largely contained in its heartland in the remote northeastern city of Maiduguri.
+Since it has spread to other parts of the north, including neighbouring Yobe state, where Damaturu lies.

-The town was the scene of the most deadly Boko Haram assault to date, when 65 people were killed in a wave of shootings and bombings on November 5 that left churches, police stations and mosques reduced to smouldering rubble.
+Damaturu was the scene of the most deadly Boko Haram assault to date when 65 people were killed in a wave of shootings and bombings on November 5 that left churches, police stations and mosques reduced to smouldering rubble.

 This year the Islamists struck the capital Abuja twice, including a suicide car bomb attack against the U.N. headquarters that killed 26 people.

-President Goodluck Jonathan, a southern Christian who has dismissed the Islamist rebellion as "a temporary setback," made no mention of the violence in a statement Saturday afternoon to mark this year's Christmas celebrations.
-He focused instead on his economic "promise of national transformation."

-(Additional reporting by a reporter in Maiduguri; Writing by and additional reporting by Tim Cocks; Editing by Myra MacDonald)
+(Additional reporting by a reporter in Maiduguri; Writing by Tim Cocks; Editing by Andrew Heavens)